The Most Beautiful Mansions in Every State

 If you love watching Househunters and your biggest guilty pleasure is gawking at gorgeous homes on Pinterest, then you are definitely in the right place.
 We rounded up the biggest, best, and most unique mansions in every state.
 Some are national landmarks or official political residences, while others are private homes—and a few might even be up for sale right now.
 (Got a few million to spare?)
 Regardless, you’ll love getting a sneak peek into these decadent homes and their fascinating histories.
-Once you’ve had your fill of America’s architectural treasures, check out these other incredible mansions around the world.

 Alabama: The Alabama Governor’s Mansion